 The primary federal law that protects workers on the basis of age is the Age Discrimination in Employment Act (ADEA).
 Under the ADEA, it is illegal for an employer to terminate an employee, or treat them differently from similarly situated employees, due to age.
 More specifically, the law prohibits employers from discriminating against persons 40 years of age or older because of their age.
 All employers in Ohio with at least 20 employees who work a minimum of 20 weeks per year are covered by the ADEA.
 Contact our Ohio age discrimination lawyers for more information on the ADEA.

 Age discrimination is a complicated issue.
 First and foremost, there is no one single form of age discrimination—it can happen in a wide variety of ways.
 In addition, age discrimination is often difficult to detect and prove.
 While there are certainly exceptions, in the majority of cases, bad-acting employers will take at least some steps to attempt concealing age discrimination.
 Therefore, it is essential that any allegations of age-based discrimination are carefully followed up on and investigated.
 Some of the most common examples of age discrimination that we see in Ohio include the following:

-At Coffman Legal, our Columbus employment attorney has the skills and experience needed to handle age discrimination claims.
+At Coffman Legal, our Columbus Ohio age discrimination lawyers have the skills and experience needed to handle age discrimination claims.
 If your employer is pressuring you to retire or you are being phased out of your job because of your age, we are here to help.
 If you believe that you have been the subject of harassment or discrimination at work because of your age, please contact our law firm today for a free, fully confidential consultation.